 Eating Meat Doesn’t Harm the Environment as Much as You Think

 If you’re ready to give up meat in return for a lower environmental impact, wait before you throw out that steak!
-A new study reveals that being vegan might not be enough to minimize environmental impact of food.
+A study reveals that being vegan might not be enough to minimize environmental impact of food.

 Major points of the study: